rails/execjs/README.md

 ## Contributing to ExecJS

-ExecJS is work of hundreds of contributors.
+ExecJS is work of dozens of contributors.
 You're encouraged to submit pull requests, propose features and discuss issues.

 See [CONTRIBUTING](CONTRIBUTING.md).